ioBroker/ioBroker.hm-rpc/README.md

 How many seconds will be waited before connect attempts.

 ### Don't delete devices on adapter start
-If this flag is not activated, the ioBroker will remove devices from configuration if device is not found at adapter start in CCU/Homematic.
+If this flag is not activated, the ioBroker will remove devices from configuration if a device is not found at adapter start in CCU/Homematic.
 Activate this flag to do *not* delete such a devices.
 This is to avoid a bug on CCU side, where HM-IP devices are not correctly transmitted to ioBroker and thus will be deleted on the adapter start and be recreated when transmitted, some milliseconds later.
-The flag is automatically checked when you selected HM-IP as daemon.
-However, when you delete devices while adapter is running, the adapter will be notified by CCU and will remove devices which are removed on CCU.
+The flag is automatically checked when you select HM-IP as daemon.
+However, when you delete devices while the adapter is running, the adapter will be notified by CCU and will remove devices which are removed on CCU.

 ### Use https
-If this flag is activated, the connection will be established via https instead http.
+If this flag is activated, the connection will be established via https instead of http.
 This only works with XML-RPC protocol.

 ### Username and password
-If 'use https' is activated you can fill in the username and password of a CCU user.
+If 'use https' is activated, you can fill in the username and password of a CCU user.
 In case the CCU needs authentication on the API, you have to provide the credentials here.

 ## Custom commands
-It is possible to send custom commands, e.g. to read and control the master area of a device which allows the user to configure heating week programs and more.
+It is possible to send custom commands, e.g., to read and control the master area of a device which allows the user to configure heating week programs and more.

 This is done by sending a message to the adapter, which contains the method as first parameter, followed by an object which